Salkhua

 Salkhua is a block in Saharsa District, Kosi Division, Bihar, India.
 It is a rural district, with its seat being in the village of Salkhua.
-The main language spoken in this block is Maithili and the majority religion being practiced is Hinduism, though there is also a small Muslim minority.
+The main language spoken in this block is the Thethi dialect of Maithili and the majority religion being practiced is Hinduism, though there is also a small Muslim minority.
 The block is split by the Kosi River.

 It is part of the Simri Bakhtiarpur Constituency.

 Administrative Divisions

 As of 2011, there are 43 villages in Salkhua.
 They are: